sammyukavi/password-generator/README.md

 # password-generator
-This is a simple tool to generate random characters for secure passwords.
+This is a simple gui based tool to generate random characters for secure passwords.
 This tool is capable of generating large amounts of cryptographically-secure passwords, pronounceable passwords, pattern-based passwords, and passphrases consisting of words from word lists.